 However, the domestic implementation of Directive 2004.38/EC appears to be at odds with the directive itself.
 Domestic law suggests that the status of being self-employed is only retained where someone cannot work because of sickness.
 The directive implies that someone can retain their right to reside in all the ways a worker can as set out above.
 So if you have a case on this, it would be helpful to get advice on it from the Aire Centre who offer advice on European rights cases.

 The situation of former workers who become pregnant is more complicated.
 The DWP often tells women in the late stages of pregnancy to stop signing on as available for work.
 If they stop being available for work, then they lose their workers' rights, unless they are 'temporarily unable to work due to illness' (which may be the case if the pregnancy is complicated or there is, for example, high blood pressure).
-Once a child is born, women are often encouraged to stop claiming as unemployed and available for work, and this will also result in a loss of workers' rights.
+Once a child is born, women are often encouraged to stop claiming as unemployed and available for work, and this will also result in a loss of workers' or jobseekers' rights.
 The DWP has said that it will address this as a result of a Serious Case Review (pdf) into a child's death that resulted from such refusal of benefits.
 A Court of Appeal case has also established that, where a claimant who has worked before tells the jobcentre that she is looking for work she should be treated as a former worker, with a right to reside as such, whether or not she makes a formal claim for JSA or “signs on”.
 You can find DWP guidance on this here (pdf).

 It is important to note that women in this situation may have rights if they are caring for other children who are in education: this is explored in advising EEA family members.